jehixson3/Dynamic-Humorous-UFO-Website/README.md

 A humourous webpage created to display UFO sightings across the globe.

-Greeting the web user is an image of the Earth at night from space and the introduction:
+The web user is greeted with an image of the Earth at night from space and the introduction:
 The extra-terrestrial menace has come to Earth and we here at ALIENS-R-REAL have collected all of the eye-witness reports we could to prove it!!

 After entering site, the web user needs to scroll down to find a table with all of the data from ALIENS-R-REAL.